hunelDev/reactjs-forms/README.md

 2. FormValidation Config's msg props,
 3. Default msg props

+in this list 1 has highest priority and 3 has lowest priority.

 For ts examples; [**Demo**](https://codesandbox.io/s/serene-paper-n3f013 "Demo")

 Finally,if you want to ask any question you can join our [Discord](https://discord.gg/BQffnte8 "Discord") channel.